joshtynjala/actionscript-3.0-developers-guide/display/display-programming/controlling-distortion-when-scaling.md

 </div>

-Keeping this in mind, if you’re creating a display object and you want certain content to never scale, you just have to make sure that the dividing lines of the 9-slice scaling grid are placed so that the content ends up in one of the corner rectangles.
+Keeping this in mind, if you're creating a display object and you want certain content to never scale, you just have to make sure that the dividing lines of the 9-slice scaling grid are placed so that the content ends up in one of the corner rectangles.

-In ActionScript, setting a value for the `scale9Grid` property of a display object turns on 9-slice scaling for the object and defines the size of the rectangles in the object’s Scale-9 grid.
+In ActionScript, setting a value for the `scale9Grid` property of a display object turns on 9-slice scaling for the object and defines the size of the rectangles in the object's Scale-9 grid.
 You use an instance of the Rectangle class as the value for the `scale9Grid` property, as follows:

     myButton.scale9Grid = new Rectangle(32, 27, 71, 64);

 The four parameters of the Rectangle constructor are the x coordinate, y coordinate, width, and height.
-In this example, the rectangle’s top-left corner is placed at the point x: 32, y: 27 on the display object named `myButton`.
+In this example, the rectangle's top-left corner is placed at the point x: 32, y: 27 on the display object named `myButton`.
 The rectangle is 71 pixels wide and 64 pixels tall (so its right edge is at the x coordinate 103 on the display object and its bottom edge is at the y coordinate